fullheightcoding/crypto-price-alert-tf/README.md

 Gets current price for specified crypto and sends an email alert if price is above or below specified price.

 Installation:
-See related crypto-price-alert-tf project for a simple Terraform installation of the required AWS services.
+See related crypto-price-alert-tf project for a simple Terraform installation of the required AWS resources.

 Uses: